lucascorrea/ultimaterugby-challenge/README.md

-# Teamwork Challenge
+# Ultimate Rugby Challenge

-This is the project to the Teamwork challenge described below.
+This is the project to the Ultimate Rugby challenge described below.

 ## Running: